-We use Composer to manage dependencies and upgrades in Magento Commerce and provide context about the included packages, what the packages do, and how they fit together.
+We use Composer to manage dependencies and upgrades in Magento Commerce (Cloud) and provide context about the included packages, what the packages do, and how they fit together.
 We highly recommend experience with Composer.

 The following sections detail the specifics of Magento Commerce composer packages, how they work, and what they do within the code base.